wildcardcorp/factored/README.txt

 Introduction
 ============

-factored is a proxy application that forces authentication before anything is proxied.
+factored is a wsgi application that forces authentication before is passed to the wsgi application.

+This can also be used as a proxy for non-wsgi apps.

 Install